tc39/notes/meetings/2018-11/nov-28.md

 DE: That is an open-ended feature request.

-FTG: What does the UA provided mean?
+FYT: What does the UA provided mean?

 MF: If a user has preferences for date/time style and those preferences are quite specific...

-FTG: I think we can definitely work on a different proposal to allow more formats to intl date format.
+FYT: I think we can definitely work on a different proposal to allow more formats to intl date format.
 This doesn't prohibit that.

 MF: Satisfies me.

 #### Conclusion/Resolution

 - Stage 2 acceptance
-- Stage 3 reviewers: FTG, NHD
+- Stage 3 reviewers: FYT, NHD

 ## Update on Optional Chaining